Gla-DDoS/INF6027Project/README.md

 1.Clone this repository:
 git clone <https://github.com/Gla-DDoS/INF6027Project.git>

-2.Navigate to the project directory: cd INF6027Project

-3.Install dependencies (ensure R and required packages like tidyverse and MASS are installed).
+2.Install dependencies (ensure R and required packages like tidyverse and MASS are installed).
-Run the R script (In Rstudio): source("INF6027.R")
+3.Run the R script (In Rstudio):("INF6027.R")